DigitalHarborFoundation/pi-portal-v1/src/lessons/html-attributes.md

 - Be able to explain what an HTML attribute is and describe common uses.
 - Understand and explain how to set attributes on HTML elements.

-### CSTA Standards

-- **1B-AP-11** - Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
-- **1B-AP-15** - Test and debug (identify and fix errors) a program or algorithm to ensure it runs as intended.

 ---

 ## Introduction to HTML Attributes